Xanthomonas fragariae: Pathogenesis

-X. fragariae is a gram-negative bacterium, that is rod shaped ranging from 0.4-1.0µm wide and 0.7- 2.0µm long (Louws).
+X. fragariae is a gram-negative bacterium, that is rod shaped ranging from 0.4-1.0 μm wide and 0.7-2.0 μm long (Louws).
 The primary host of X. fragariae are strawberry plants (F. virginiana and F. vesca).
 X. fragariae are classified as an A2 level quarantine pathogen by the European Plant Protection Organization, meaning that this bacteria can be spread easily through the movement of strawberry plants.
 X. fragariae will attack both the stock and the fruit of strawberries plants.
 X. fragariae is often spread by infected transplants or systemically infected overwintered plants and dead leaves.
 It can also be spread plant to plant through water droplets from rain or irrigation.
 Once X. fragariae lands on a new host, it will enter into the strawberry plant through its open stomata.
-X. fragariae produces many toxins that are key factors in pathogenesis, including Hemolytic and cytolytic RTX-toxins.
-X. fragariae, also, uses a T3SS to secrete T3E genes: xopN, xopR, xopV to suppress the innate immune response in strawberries.
+X. fragariae produces many toxins that are key factors in pathogenesis, including hemolytic and cytolytic RTX-toxins.
+X. fragariae also uses a T3SS to secrete T3E genes: xopN, xopR, xopV to suppress the innate immune response in strawberries.